 In 2020, China became the largest cinema market.

-The 2020 Chinese census recorded the population as approximately 1,411,778,724, with 17.95% being 14 years old or younger, 63.35% between 15 and 59, and 18.7% over 60 years old.
+The 2020 Chinese census recorded the population as approximately 1,411,778,724, with about 17.95% were 14 years old or younger, 63.35% were between 15 and 59 years old, and 18.7% were over 60 years old.

 The 2020 census found that males accounted for 51.2% of the total population in China.

-According to SIPRI, China's military spending from 2012 to 2021 averaged US$215 billion per year or 1.7 per cent of GDP.
+According to SIPRI, from 2012 to 2021, China's military spending averaged US$215 billion per year or 1.7 per cent of GDP.

 As of 2021, the infant mortality rate in China is 5 per thousand.